Starburst Galaxy

 If you still need to perform DML and DDL operations as done on any other Iceberg table, you can decommission the live table.

-Data management #
+Data maintenance #

-Galaxy performs the following data management operations on live tables automatically:
+For file ingestion, Galaxy performs the following data management operations on live tables automatically:

 Compaction